microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 **Key features**

-Azure Cognitive Search and Azure OpenAI can enable new and innovative ways to run contact center operations.
+Azure AI Search and Azure OpenAI can enable new and innovative ways to run contact center operations.
 Post call insights can inform data driven actions to drive decisions around staffing and operations.